 Related: Ultimate Guide: How to Manually Check and Install Windows Updates

-Method 10: Removing the Microsoft HPC pack
+Method 10: Remove Microsoft HPC Pack

-Some users reported that LogonUI.exe is somehow related with the Ctrl+Alt+Del issue.
+Some users reported that LogonUI.exe is somehow related with the Ctrl + Alt + Del issue.
 These users said that Microsoft HPC Pack probably caused the problem.

 So, to resolve the issue, you must uninstall Microsoft HPC Pack from your computer.

 Use an appropriate uninstaller to eliminate all the files associated with this service pack.
-Once you’ve done that, check if you can properly use the Ctrl+Alt+Del sequence again.
+Once you’ve done that, check if you can properly use the Ctrl + Alt + Del sequence again.

 Method 11: Restore your system